ashwin-pc/OpenSearch_Changelog_Workflow/DEVELOPER_GUIDE.md

 <p align="right">(<a href="#back-to-top">back to top</a>)</p>

-## 4. Setting Up Development Environments
+## 4. Setting Up Your Development Environment

 For contributing, please read each of the sections below.
-There are several steps to setup the development environments for the different running contexts of the **Changelog and Realease Notes Process** and the OpenSearch forked repo you want to run the automated process.
+There are several steps to setup the development environments for the different running contexts of the **Changelog and Release Notes Process** and the OpenSearch forked repo you want to run the automated process.

-### 4.1 Github dummy Account and OpenSearch Repo
+### 4.1 Github Dummy Account and OpenSearch Repo

 - (We suppose you have a forked version of an OpenSearch repo in your primary Github account)
 - Create a dummy Github Account